Odawara District

 "The boondocks don't turn 'em on, eh?"

-"But first we stop by Odakyu and get groceries.
-What do you want to eat this week?"
+“First we stop by Odakyu and get groceries.
+What do you want to eat this week?”

-"Anything but natto."
+“Anything but natto.

 "Never go anywhere without it.
 I'm paranoid about getting caught without my green book."